Sekul Islam: Early life

-Born in 1949, Sekul Islam was native of the village of West Baishpur in Matlab South Upazila of Chandpur District, Bangladesh.
+Md.
+Sekul Islam was born in 1949 into an aristocratic Dewan family in the village of West Baishpur in Matlab South Upazila of Chandpur District, Bangladesh.

 Education

 Sekul Islam was a student of Department of Applied Physics, Electronics and Communication Engineering.
 He holds a master's degree from Dhaka University.
-He received his PhD in 1994 from Vienna University of Technology.
+He received his PhD in 1994 from the Vienna University of Technology.

 Career

-Sekul Islam joined Dhaka University in 1974 as a Lecturer.
-In addition to being Assistant Professor, Associate Professor and Selection Grade Professor in the Department, he participated on behalf of the blue team in the 2012 DU Syndicate election.
+Sekul Islam joined Dhaka University in 1974 as a lecturer.
+In addition to being assistant professor, associate professor and selection grade professor in the department, he participated on behalf of the blue team in the 2012 DU Syndicate election.
 Since retiring from Dhaka University in 2016, he has been teaching at ADUST.

-During his career he held various important positions including Director of Energy Institute of Dhaka University, Dean of Faculty of Engineering and Technology, Head of Department, Member of Professors Recruitment Board of several Universities, Member of Syndicate and Academic Council.
+During his career he held various important positions including Director of Energy Institute of Dhaka University, Dean of Faculty of Engineering and Technology, Head of department, Member of Professors Recruitment Board of several Universities, Member of Syndicate and Academic Council.

 Sekul Islam joined ADUST on 1 August 2017 as the Vice Chancellor.